blueey2/linked-blog-starter-md/publish/Things I need to practice.md

 	Puts DHCP server on a distance subnet
 Anycast
-	Single destination IP address has multiple paths to two or more endpoints
+	Single destination IP address has multiple paths to two or more endpoints CRC Error
+	Faulty cables
+ARP
+	Associate a devices MAC address with an IP address IFCONFIG
+	View the subnet mask of a linux computer